FRRouting/frr/doc/user/pim.rst

    Display information about interfaces PIM is using.

-.. index:: show ip pim join
+.. index:: show ip pim [vrf NAME] join [A.B.C.D [A.B.C.D]] [json]
 .. clicmd:: show ip pim join

    Display information about PIM joins received.
+If one address is specified then we assume it is the Group we are interested in displaying data on.
+   If the second address is specified then it is Source Group.

 .. index:: show ip pim local-membership
 .. clicmd:: show ip pim local-membership